EnactProtocol/encat-spec-and-tools/README.md

 ## Overview

-At its simplest, an Enact capability is a task with a structured description in YAML:
+At its simplest, an Enact capability is a tool with a structured description in YAML:

 ```yaml
 enact: 1.0.0